congnd/TIL/iOS/cpu-architectures.md

 ## CPU architectures

 ### macOS
-On macOS, two architecture are supported:

 - x86_64: is the architecture of Intel's 64-bit CPUs, sometimes also simply referred to as x64.
 It is the architecture for all Intel Macs shipped between 2005 and 2021.
 - arm64: is the architecture used by newer Macs built on Apple Silicon, shipped in late 2020 and beyond.

 ### iOS and iPadOS
-On iOS and iPadOS, Elements supports three architectures for device deployment:

 - arm64: is the current 64-bit ARM CPU architecture, as used since the iPhone 5S and later (6, 6S, SE and 7), the iPad Air, Air 2 and Pro, with the A7 and later chips.
 - armv7s: (a.k.a.
 Swift, not to be confused with the language of the same name), being used in Apple's A6 and A6X chips on iPhone 5, iPhone 5C and iPad 4.